Menu

 Using Equity Release for Care Planning

-Savings, benefits and capital available are assessed, so when you release equity from your home before a financial assessment, the money released can impact your affordability assessment.
+Savings, benefits, and available capital are assessed, so when you release equity from your home before a financial assessment, the money released can impact your affordability assessment.

 About Interest Serviced Lifetime Mortgages

-The majority of equity release plans open to those aged 55 are based on interest roll-up, or you can pay up to 10% (on select plans) interest each year without penalties because of early repayment charges.
+Most equity release plans open to those aged 55 are based on interest roll-up, or you can pay up to 10% (on select plans) interest each year without penalties because of early repayment charges.

 Based on a joint application, both incomes are included, meaning you can contribute up to 100% of the interest, but only when the two pension incomes are available.